 - 1 Tbsp milk

 - 1/2 cup flour

 - 1/4 cup chocolate chips

-- For the ice cream: In a medium saucepan, whisk together the milk, 1/4 cup sugar, lemon zest, and salt.
+- In a medium saucepan, whisk together the milk, 1/4 cup sugar, lemon zest, and salt.
 Heat it over medium-high heat for 5 minutes, stirring often.

 - While the milk is heating, in a small bowl, whisk together the egg yolks.
 Add the remaining 1/4 cup sugar and whisk until light and fluffy.
 Whisking constantly, add a small amount of the hot milk into the eggs to bring it up to temperature (otherwise you may have cooked eggs!).
 Whisk the egg mixture into the milk mixture.